EmotionCognitionLab/ET-remove-artifacts/README.md

 Download this repository to your local drive, making sure that the .m and .mlapp files are located in the same directory.

-The project is written and tested on Matlab 2019a.
-Probably won't work on earlier versions of Matlab due to use of uicomponents that were introduced in later Matlab versions.
+The version is written and tested on Matlab 2019a. **If you are using an earlier version of Matlab, please go to the pre-2019 branch of this repository.**
+The pre-2019 version contains core functionalities (e.g., blink removal and manual plot editor), but are missing some other features.

 I recommend using Windows for complete functionality.
 I noticed some minor issues when testing this program on a Mac (e.g., cosmetic stuff and hotkey functionality in the plot editor).

-## How To Preprocess Your Pupil Data
+## Pupil Preprocessing - Getting Started:

 This is an example of my typical pupil preprocessing workflow and where the ET-remove-artifacts app fits: